mtna/rds-r/README.md

 ```
 ## Overview

-This R library facilitates access and integration with MTNA [Rich Data Services](http://www.richdataservices.com) API, enabling immediate access to RDS backed datasets and metadata collections.
-RDS provides on-premises or cloud based solution for concurrently accessing, querying, tabulating, and packaging data and metadata through a flexible REST API.
+This R library facilitates access and integration with the [Rich Data Services API](http://www.richdataservices.com), enabling immediate access to the catalogs and data products hosted on RDS.
+This allows R developers to access the data through the R library and not have to do any of the techincal work of building up the API calls and handling the responses.
+Data and metadata will be retrieved, parsed into the appropriate classes, and returend to the developer to be begin working with immediately.

 ## Why RDS?
 Retrieving data and metadata for analytical, reporting, or visualization purposes is typically a time and resource consuming process that involves several steps such as:
 -   Locating and downloading the data
--   Converting and load into R
+-   Converting and loading into R
 -   Computing subsets or aggregation
 -   Finding relevant documentation
 -   Manually transcribing codes/classification/labels and other descriptive elements into R objects